reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

 Besides forgoing TPL completely \(which is recommended if possible, but not always practical\), there are actually quite a few ways to achieve this.
 Perhaps the easiest is to use `CreateFromObservable` instead:

-Ideally avoid using `Observable.FromAsync` with a cancellation token as Exceptions do not bubble as expected, Replace any calls that use this with a ReactiveCommand and initialise it with the `ReactiveCommand.CreateFromTask(async (ct) =>{});` method.
+Ideally avoid using `Observable.FromAsync` with a cancelation token as Exceptions do not bubble as expected, Replace any calls that use this with a ReactiveCommand and initialise it with the `ReactiveCommand.CreateFromTask(async (ct) =>{});` method.

 ```cs
 public class SomeViewModel : ReactiveObject